This report contains two testimonies from the same pushback that occurred on the 10th of April, involving 120 people on the move.

 In total, they spent one day and one night, or about 24 hours, in the cell.
 No translator was present; the respondent said:

 “One of my friends even offered to help them to let them know what people knew.
 They slapped him and told him to shut up.”
-Both he and his friend asked for asylum, but the officers responded by saying “That’s your problem, not mine” and hitting them.
+Both he and his friend asked for asylum, but the men in uniform responded by saying “That’s your problem, not mine” and hitting them.
 The respondent recalled, “They hit us everywhere.
 They do not care where they hit you—on the head, the legs, the shoulders—and they kept calling us one thing from the time we got to the detention centre until they took us out: ‘Arab dogs’.”

 “[The driving] was crazy, insane, and reckless…It was all unpaved road.
 Because of the driving, someone hit his head on the side of the van and hurt himself.”
 They were driven 10-12 minutes until they stopped and began to get out of the vans.
-Then, the respondent said, “[The officers] heard the Turkish army yelling at them, so they brought us back to the car.
+Then, the respondent said, “[The people identified as officers] heard the Turkish army yelling at them, so they brought us back to the car.
 They were afraid of the Turkish army.”